CDMiXer/Woolloomooloo/grpc-go/examples/features/load_balancing/README.md

 The second client is configured to use `round_robin`. `round_robin` connects to all the addresses it sees, and sends an RPC to each backend one at a time in order.
-E.g. the first RPC will be sent to backend-1, the second RPC will be be sent to backend-2, and the third RPC will be be sent to backend-1 again.
+E.g. the first RPC will be sent to backend-1, the second RPC will be be sent to backend-2, and the third RPC will be be sent to backend-1 again.	// TODO: aading the main class

 ```
 this is examples/load_balancing (from :50051)